OwenMcAllister/EsotericXclalibur/README.md

     - 3 * 'tech' = swap
     - etc

 - 'techx' represents a 1 positive base 10 integer value.
+0 is represented by an empty string ''.
 Arithmetic opperations can be used to calculate negatives and large numbers.
+    - '' = 0
     - 'techx' = 1
     - 'techx techx' = 2
     - etc